Do you have questions about parking reductions and incentives in the City of Austin? We’re here to help!

 - Time: Often, preliminary plats are required before site permit issuance.
 Some cities require a final plat before permit, and some once construction is completed.
 Check local subdivision codes to determine which affect you.

 - Cost: Subdivisions have no associated material costs; however, consultant fees range depending on the subdivision’s size and complexity.
 Additionally, sometimes platting can trigger additional requirements.

-Are you looking at developing a site?
-Contact your local WGI connection and ask how we can help you!
+Do you need a trusted partner to help you through the site development process in your city?
+Contact your local WGI connection and let’s chat!
 Whether it’s a quick look at your site or a full site investigation report, we can help you understand the necessary elements and scope.

 About The Author

 Do you wonder when you should reach out to the neighborhood about your project?
 It’s not an easy answer – at WGI, we’ve got a track record of experience in successful neighborhood outreach efforts.

 WGI is pleased to welcome five new hires in our San Antonio, Austin, Houston, Dallas, and Jacksonville offices.

 Learn how WGI determines wet weather and dry weather sewer flow rates in the City of Austin.

 WGI Joins North Houston Association (NHA) To Connect With Other Local Mobility and Development Leaders